Reiegn/phide-reconstruction/README.md

 The project explores potential dark energy signatures under the quintessence model using simulated proton–proton collisions.
 Events were generated with MadGraph5, Pythia, and Delphes, and analyzed using Python and ROOT.

-The final thesis paper (thesis.pdf) provides the complete research context, methodology, and results.
+The final thesis paper provides the complete research context, methodology, and results.

 Repository Structure